-The protocols in this manual for the routine expansion of human ES and iPS cells are for passaging cells as small aggregates of approximately $50 - 200 \,\mu m$ in diameter.
+The protocols in this manual for the routine expansion of human ES and iPS cells are for passaging cells as small aggregates of approximately 50 - $200~\mu m$ in diameter.
 These established methods have been shown to allow the long-term expansion of many different cell lines while maintaining a normal karyotype.
-It is possible to passage human ES and iPS cells as single cells; however, it has been demonstrated that this practice can place unwanted selective pressure on cell populations and could lead to genetic aberrations in the culture.
-Therefore, if you perform single-cell passaging of human ES or iPS cells in any culture medium, check the karyotype frequently to ensure that the culture has retained a normal karyotype.
+It is possible to passage human ES and iPS cells as single cells; however, it has been demonstrated that this practice can place unwanted selective pressure on cell populations and could lead to genetic aberrations in the culture (Buzzard et al.; Draper et al.).
+Therefore, when performing single-cell passaging of human ES or iPS cells in any culture medium, check the karyotype frequently to ensure that the culture has retained a normal karyotype.